icon

 Also known as the Bank of Canada’s policy rate, key interest rate or target rate, overnight rate is the amount the Bank wants Canada’s largest financial institutions to charge each other when lending and borrowing in the overnight market.

 The Bank delivers eight scheduled interest rate decisions per year.
-As of May 2023, the next Bank of Canada rate meeting is scheduled for: Wednesday, June 7, 2023.
+As of Oct.
+23, 2024, the prime rate sits at 5.95% following the Bank of Canada's 50 bps rate cut.

 The Bank of Canada can also hold emergency rate meetings in times of economic crisis.
 It did this last in the spring of 2020, during the COVID-19 pandemic, and before that, during the Global Financial Crisis.
 In both cases, the Bank’s emergency rate cuts resulted in reductions to Canada’s prime rate.